junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Rowena doesn't seem to mind that term either, or if she did, she doesn't show.

 "Lucifer," she calls the Devil's name sweetly as if a lover -- she does play the role perfectly.
-She wears a bloody red long dress tonight, her favorite one.
+She wears a bloody red long dress tonight, fitting her well.

 "My Lord," she glances at him through her long upper eyelashes, blinking sheepishly.
 "If there is anything I can do for you, just ask --"